-- 15.9.1 It is important to engage in a shared decision-making process with patients to discuss the risks and benefits of scheduled or elective major vascular surgery.
+- 15.9.1 Information about anaesthesia during vascular surgery such as the Royal College of Anaesthetist's 'Your anaesthetic for vascular surgery' leaflet should be available. - 15.9.2 It is important to engage in a shared decision-making process with patients to discuss the risks and benefits of scheduled or elective major vascular surgery.
 Details should be explained to the patient in an appropriate setting and in language they can understand.
-Patient information materials should be made available to support the patient's decision with regard to choices on anaesthesia and analgesia. - 15.9.2 These discussions should occur well in advance of planned surgery to allow reflection and informed decision-making.
-All such discussions should be documented, although it is still necessary to give relevant explanations at the time of the procedure. - 15.9.3 Options for anaesthesia and all aspects of perioperative care, including risks and benefits, should be discussed with the patient by the responsible anaesthetist.
+Patient information materials should be made available to support the patient's decision with regard to choices on anaesthesia and analgesia. - 15.9.3 These discussions should occur well in advance of planned surgery to allow reflection and informed decision-making.
+All such discussions should be documented, although it is still necessary to give relevant explanations at the time of the procedure. - 15.9.4 Options for anaesthesia and all aspects of perioperative care, including risks and benefits, should be discussed with the patient by the responsible anaesthetist.